Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 ### Donor Items

 Individuals on the servers that choose to support the server through monetary contributions in return are rewarded with unique, seasonal, or hard-to-get skins.
 Their contributions directly translate into continued server uptime for everyone to enjoy.
-It is for this reason that we ask that these skins be left alone if found during a raid, as a token of respect and gratitude.
+It is for this reason that we ask that these skins or items be left alone if found during a raid, as a token of respect and gratitude.
 If you would like to get a hold of the skins, please support the server by donating.
 Donating options can be found on the [store](http://www.supremeark.com/donate/).

 &nbsp;

 ### Style of Play

 This is PVP.
 The rates have been established for an accelerated game play and because of this Admin roles are specific to enforcing the rules.
-Being raided offline or being wiped is not something that admins can help with.
-IF however, it is harassment then see point above.
+Being raided offline or being wiped is not something that admins can help with, unless it is clearly harrassment as outlined above.

 &nbsp;

+### Rules for Player vs. Player Interaction

+#### Open World PVP

+So long as all general server rules are followed regarding exploits, rider protection, harassment, etc. Open World PvP is unrestricted with one exception: on each map are designated safe zones, if by some means a way is discovered or used to attack players in the starter zone appropriate admin action will be taken depending on the severity of the offense.

+#### Tiers of Play

+Given that Ark is a game in which there are varying levels of technology, accordingly there should be varying levels of play governed by and considered by the rules.

+Tiers shall apply to any member of a tribe regardless of playtime and presence on a server.
+Further if an infraction occurs within 1 week of departure (or it can be shown that a player was given support and aid by previous tribe members), the tribe in question shall either disavow permanently any affiliation with offending player or be held liable for their actions.

+*Any player, or tribe, who engages in an attempt to raid a base no matter the tier, shall be open to retaliation from assailed tribe, and shall only be afforded protection from total wipe should they apply.
+Retaliation may come at the time and place of the victims choosing.
+After the first successful raid, protections shall be restored.*

+#### Tribes Shall be Accountable for the Aactions of their Members

+Any infraction that occurs shall be the responsibility of the offending tribe as a whole.
+Depending on the severity, if a proper restitution is made no action will be taken other than a warning against any further misconduct.
+If the infraction is severe enough or has occurred after a first warning, the tribe shall be sanctioned as a whole at the discretion of the admin team.
+If however the tribe wishes to disavow offending members, only offending members shall be punished, however the tribe will still be responsible for restitution.

+### Tiered PVP

+The following tiers have been designed to ensure that combat between parties remains as fair for everyone involved.
+There are 5 tiers of play:

+- Tier 0 (T0): Thatch & wood
+- Tier 1 (T1): Stone
+- Tier 2 (T2): Metal, no defenses
+- Tier 3 (T3): Metal, active defenses
+- Tier 4 (T4): Metal, active defenses, multi-server presence
+- Tier 5 (T5): Tek or ascension

+Please refer to following documentation before engaging an enemy to ensure you are elibible to attack first.
+In the following text, when a "+" follows a tier label, it means any tier greater than or equal to that tier (>=).

+- `T3+` means: `T3`, `T4`, `T5`

+ Conversely, "-" following a tier label means any tier less than or equal to that tier (<=).

+ - `T3-` means: `T1`, `T2`, `T3`

+#### T0: Thatch, Wood

+- `T0` tribes or players are those that have literally just started on the server. `T0`'s are be encouraged to start in the new player safe zones.
+- The destruction of any `T0` by a `T3+` is not permitted.
+- Any attack upon `T0` bases offline or online by a `T3+` shall result in a minimum of a temporary ban of not less than 1 week.
+- Online attacks are permitted only by a `T1-`.
+- Offline attacks on a `T0` are only permitted by a `T0`.
+Full restitution shall be provided the event of an attack by a `T1+`.
+The burden of proof shall rest on the aggressor if evidence is not provided.
+Further attacks or failure to provide restitution shall be met with sanction including but not limited to temporary or permanent ban from all Supreme Ark services.

+#### T1: Stone

+- `T1` tribes and players are the weakest and most likely to be just starting out or have limited play time.
+Therefore they shall be afforded the most protections.
+- Whether online or offline, any attack on a `T1` by a `T3+` shall be met with the highest scrutiny.
+The wiping of, dealing of excessive damage to a `T1` by any `T3+` shall not be permitted.
+- Attacks on a `T1` by a `T3+` will be subject to immediate action.
+The responsible tribe will immediately be responsible full restitution of destroyed structures and dinos.
+The burden of proof shall rest on the aggressor if evidence is not provided; restitution value shall be determined by an admin.
+- Offline raids on a `T1` base is permitted only by other `T1-`.
+- Online raids are unrestricted for `T2-`.

+#### T2: Metal (No Defenses)

+- `T2` tribes are in a transient stage.
+- This is the shift from `T1` to `T3` tribe.
+- Wiping of a `T2` is only permitted during an online raid by `T2-`.
+- Offline raiding of a `T2` base is permitted only by `T2-`.
+- Online raids are unrestricted for `T2-`

+#### T3: Metal (Acive Defenses)

+- `T3` tribes are those that should have sufficient means and resources to mount a reasonable defense.
+- Offline and online raids are unrestricted for `T3-`.
+Base wipes permitted.
+- Offline and online raids by `T4+` are permitted within reason.
+Base wipes are not permitted.

+#### T4: Metal (Acive Defenses, Multi-Server Presence)

+- Offline raids are unrestricted for `T4-` .
+- Online Raids are unrestricted for `T5-`.

+#### T5: Tek and or Ascension

+- `T5` tribes are the masters of the Ark and include, amongst their ranks, at least one member that has ascended at least once, make use of Tek Tier in their defenses, upon inspection are found to have tek defenses in place ready to activate in the event of an attack.
+- Offline and Online Raids are unrestricted for `T5-`.

+#### Temporal Raid Restrictions and Exceptions

+- `T3+` tribes are permitted a **maximum** of 1 **online** raid per week of a `T2-`.
+That is to say if you are a member of a `T3+`, your tribe as a whole is permitted only 1 combined **online** attack of a defenseless base per week.
+If reported and found to be in excess of this appropriate sanction will be enforced.
+- `T4+` tribes are permitted a **maximum** of 2 **offline** raids per week of a `T3`.
+That is to say if you are a member of a `T4+`, your tribe as a whole is permitted only 2 combined **offline** attacks on a `T3`.
+If reported and found to be in excess of this appropriate sanction will be enforced.
+- `T5` Tribes are restricted to a **maximum** of 4 **offline** raids per week of any `T4`.
+Online base wipes are permitted, but not permitted offline.

 ### **Server Configuration**